Karnak

 External Pseudonym

-The activation of de-identification is done in the Destination configuration.
+De-identification is activated in the Destination configuration.

 External pseudonym cache External pseudonym cache